docarray/docarray/docs/user_guide/storing/index_weaviate.md

 # 1. Start Weaviate service

-To use [WeaviateDocumentIndex](docarray.index.backends.hnswlib.WeaviateDocumentIndex), it needs to hook into a running Weaviate service.
+To use [WeaviateDocumentIndex][docarray.index.backends.weaviate.WeaviateDocumentIndex], it needs to hook into a running Weaviate service.
 There are multiple ways to start a Weaviate instance, depending on your use case.

 <!-- #region -->